gbdev/pandocs/content/The_Cartridge_Header.md

 required, otherwise the CGB switches itself into Non-CGB-Mode.
 Typical values are:
 ```
- 80h - Game supports CGB functions, but works on old gameboys also.
+ 80h - Game supports CGB functions, but works on old Game Boys also.
- C0h - Game works on CGB only (physically the same as 80h).
+ C0h - Game works on CGB only (physically the same as $80).
 ```
-Values with Bit 7 set, and either Bit 2 or 3 set, will switch the gameboy into a special non-CGB-mode with uninitialized palettes.
-Purpose unknown, eventually this has been supposed to be used to colorize monochrome games that include fixed palette data at a special location in ROM.
+Values with Bit 7 set, and either Bit 2 or 3 set, will switch the gameboy into a special non-CGB-mode called "PGB mode".

+TODO: research and document PGB modes...

 ### 0144-0145 - New Licensee Code

-Specifies a two character ASCII licensee code, indicating the company or publisher of the game.
+Specifies a two-character ASCII licensee code, indicating the company or publisher of the game.
 These two bytes are used in newer games only (games that have been released after the SGB has been invented).
-Older games are using the header entry at `014B` instead.
+Older games are using the header entry at `$014B` instead.

 Sample licensee codes :